AmplitudeAudio/doc-sdk/docs/api/engine/FaderInstance/index.md

 !!! function "inline void SetState(eFaderState state)"

-    Set the state of this Fader.
+    Sets the state of this Fader.

     :material-location-enter: **Parameter** `state`